dirkpetersen/hpc-multisite/redis/keydb/README.md

 # configure keydb active-active cluster

+KeyDB is a potential redis replacement as it supports multi-threading and is planning to support flash using RocksDB

 bring up 2 or more nano instances with Ubuntu 20.04 on linode

-use the config.sh script or follow the insructions below.
-Note that "storage-provider flash" is not yet avialable in version 6.3.1
+use the config.sh script or follow the instructions below.
+Note that "storage-provider flash" is not yet available in version 6.3.1.
+If you need flash you could use `kvrocks` as it as a redis compatible API but used the RocksDB storage engine

 install packages